pettazz/pettazz.com/_posts/2024-02-12-goodbye-gh-pages.md

 GitHub Pages is for the most part a pretty low-stakes example of this sort of thing; most people are not running critical parts of their infrastructure on there, but just because something isn't *critical* doesn't mean it's not valuable.
 I like posting my silly little posts and when I can't do it, it frustrates me.
 Many, many projects publish their documentation via Pages, so they may be incorrect or outdated after a release.
 Everything is some amount of important to someone, otherwise we wouldn't bother putting it up on the internet in the first place.

-This mess is an object lesson in two things:
+It's not a problem exclusive to Pages and if anything they've probably been better about it than most for the near-decade of relative stability; I've only had to bang my head against a few updates like this here and there throughout the years.
+But this mess is an object lesson in two things:

 1. Letting someone else take full control over your build, deploy, and host pipeline is always a dangerous proposition.
 They have to maintain their platform and that means it can't languish away.
 Security updates and EOLs are a fact of life, and they're not going to risk running some exploitable old code just because you've depended on it since 2012.